pkhuong/pkhuong.github.io/source/_posts/2022-01-23-low-write-and-space-amplification-for-everyone.markdown

 since B-Trees must rewrite full pages (either in-place or Copy-on-Write).

-The argument also goes that read amplification for LSMs is negligible because all but the bottom-most level is cached in RAM: this lets LSMs pay for \\(\mathcal{O}(1)\\) I/O, for the bottom level, regardless of fragmentation in the higher levels (closer to the L0 memtable).
-In order to achieve interesting space amplification bounds, LSMs must have a \\(\approx 10\times\\) growth factor between the bottom level and the next level.
-In other words, LSMs assume they can cache \\(10\%\\) of the data, and even a bit more for metadata on the bottom level.
+The argument also goes that read amplification for LSMs is negligible because all but the bottom-most layer is cached in RAM: this lets LSMs pay for \\(\mathcal{O}(1)\\) I/O, for the bottom layer, regardless of fragmentation in the higher layers (closer to the L0 memtable).

+There are multiple constraints on the penultimate and bottom layers.
+They all conspire to demand a leveled compaction strategy for the bottom layer, and to prevent the fanout between the two layers from growing much wider than \\(10\times\\).
+If we want the LSM to pay for at most 1 I/O for the bottom layer, we can't use size-tiered compaction for that layer; size-tiered compaction would also incur a lot of space amplification for that last layer.
+With leveled compaction, the worst-case write amplification when promoting from the penultimate to the bottom layer is equal to the fanout, so can't be much higher than \\(\approx 10\times\\).
+In other words, assuming that LSMs can cache all but the the bottom layer is equivalent to assuming they can cache \\(\approx 10\%\\) of the data, and even a bit more for metadata regarding the bottom layer.
+There is a direct inverse relationship between the layer of write amplification when promoting to the bottom layer and the amount of data above the bottom layer, i.e., to the cache size.
+Reducing the cache to \\(5\%\\) would incur a \\(20\times\\) write amplification factor in the final promotion.

 Comparisons between B-Trees and LSMs tend to give a similar advantage to B-Trees: assume all internal nodes are cached.
 However, given the